lwasser/lwasser.github.io/_pages/home.md

 feature_row:
   - image_path: images/j-kelly-brito-PeUJyoylfe4-unsplash.jpg
     alt: "customizable"
-    title: "Earth Data Science Education"
+    title: "Online and In Person Teaching - Blended Classrooms"
     excerpt: "Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
     url: "/docs/configuration/"
     btn_label: "Learn More"
-  - image_path: images/mm-customizable-feature.png
-    alt: "fully responsive"
-    title: "Open Science / Open Source"
-    excerpt: "Built on HTML5 + CSS3.
-All layouts are fully responsive with helpers to augment your content."
-    url: "/docs/layouts/"
-    btn_label: "Learn More"
-  - image_path: images/markus-spiske-466ENaLuhLY-unsplash.jpg
-    alt: "100% free"
-    title: "Tools for Education & Science"
-    excerpt: "Free to use however you want under the MIT License.
-Clone it, fork it, customize it, whatever!"
-    url: "/docs/license/"
-    btn_label: "Learn More"
 feature_row_education:
   - image_path: images/j-kelly-brito-PeUJyoylfe4-unsplash.jpg
     alt: "customizable"
     title: "Open Education"
     excerpt: "Everyone should have access to in-demand data skills.
-I build learning portals and publish lessons that allow anyone to learn at their own pace and on their own time."
+I build learning portals and publish and contribute to lessons that allow anyone to learn environmental data science skills at their own pace and on their own time."
-    url: "/categories/#open-education/"
+    url: "/open-education/"
     btn_label: "Learn More"
 feature_row_open_source:
   - image_path: images/women-coding-unsplash.jpg
     alt: "customizable"
     title: "pyOpenSci: Open Source Python Software for Science"
     excerpt: "Open source Python tools make it easier for scientists to get to their science. pyOpenSci is a community that supports peer reviewed, discoverable and well-documented software.
 We also support best practices of software development for scientists."
-    url: "/docs/configuration/"
+    url:
     btn_label: "Learn More"
 feature_row_programs:
   - image_path: images/j-kelly-brito-PeUJyoylfe4-unsplash.jpg